W427697/Discord-/MIGRATION.md

 #### Modern browser support

 Starting in storybook 7.0, storybook will no longer support IE11, amongst other legacy browser versions.
-We now transpile our code with a target of `chrome >= 100` and node code is transpiled with a target of `node >= 14`.
+We now transpile our code with a target of `chrome >= 100` and node code is transpiled with a target of `node >= 16`.

-This means code-features such as (but not limited to) `async/await`, arrow-functions, `const`,`let`, etc will exists in the code at runtime, and thus the runtime environment must support it.
+This means code-features such as (but not limited to) `async/await`, arrow-functions, `const`,`let`, etc will exist in the code at runtime, and thus the runtime environment must support it.
 Not just the runtime needs to support it, but some legacy loaders for webpack or other transpilation tools might need to be updated as well.
-For example certain versions of webpack 4 had parsers that could not parse the new syntax (e.g. optional chaining).
+For example, certain versions of webpack 4 had parsers that could not parse the new syntax (e.g. optional chaining).

 Some addons or libraries might depended on this legacy browser support, and thus might break.
 You might get an error like: